MayaAusset/movieBrowser/README.md

 This project is a Movie Browsing Application made with ReactJS.

 ## Technologies
 -ReactJS
 -JavaScript
 -HTML
 -CSS
--Bootstrap 5
+-React Bootstrap
+-Framer Motion
 -NodeJS
 -Express

 ## Setup
 To run this projects, ...